MatrixManAtYrService/colorshift/README.md

 No configs necessary.
 Autosuggestion color set whether or not it is installed.
 Be sure to include zsh section (below) *after* you source zsh-autosuggestions.

+#### zsh-easy-motion
+No configs necessary.
+Easy motion highlight color set whether or not it is installed.
+Be sure to include zsh section (below) *after* you source zsh-easy-motion.

 #### dircolors

 modify [darken.sh](darken.sh) or [lighten.sh](lighten.sh) to provide a path to the preferred dircolors file.